wormhole-foundation/trustless-generic-relayer/WHITEPAPER.md

 - Optionally: handle payment
 - Emit `RedeliveryInstructions` VAA with the batch hash & delivery reference and new `relayerParams`

-`estimateCost(uint16 targetChainId, bytes[] relayerParams) view`
+`estimateEvmCost(uint16 targetChainId, bytes[] relayerParams) view`

 - provide a quote for given relayerParams
 - Gas Price, Limit should be encoded in `relayerParams`

-`deliver(VAAv2 batchVAA, VAAId delivery, uint targetCallGasOverwrite)`
+`deliver(VAAv2 batchVAA, AllowedEmitterSequence delivery, uint targetCallGasOverwrite)`

-- Check the delivery hash (`hash(batchHash, VAAId)`) against already successfully delivered ones and revert if it was successfully delivered before
+- Check the delivery hash (`hash(batchHash, AllowedEmitterSequence)`) against already successfully delivered ones and revert if it was successfully delivered before
 - Parse and verify VAAv2 at Wormhole contract with caching enabled
 - Check if the emitter of the `DeliveryInstructions` VAA is a known and trusted relaying contract
 - Check if the `DeliveryInstructions.ToChain` is the right chain